ROZALIYA0206/whitepaper/technical.md

 #### Hedge v1: Smart Contract Integration (Blueprints)

 The first and official public release of Hedge (v1) will be in the form of an Ethereum based dApp.
 This will provide the groundwork necessary to release a fully functioning product utilizing our planned smart contract architecture on the Rublix Blockchain, which will handle all of our anticipated features.
-Meanwhile, the Rublix Blockchain will continue to be researched and built and continue its  development giving Hedge and other Rublix projects ample room for growth.
+Meanwhile, the Rublix Blockchain will continue to be researched and developed giving Hedge and other Rublix projects ample room for growth.

 By incorporating smart contract capabilities, Hedge v1 allows for the facilitation of outcomes for analyst Blueprints.
 This system will be able to compare market predictions coded into each smart contract using Oracles, and then execute positive or negative rankings for the trader based on the end result of what took place in the market at a future point in time.
 Traders who correctly anticipate market movements will automatically be rewarded with positive ranking points on the Hedge platform based on the smart contract authority.